 The Titan Missile Museum

-South of Tucson in an empty desert the United States dug a hole in the ground to protect a Titan Missle.
-This very expensive hole is now home to the Titan Missile Museum.
-Now almost seventy years later the previously empty desert is occupied by numerous cities and the retired missile is on display inside the museum.
+South of Tucson, in an empty desert, the United States dug a hole in the ground to protect a Titan Missile.
+This costly hole is now home to the Titan Missile Museum.
+Almost seventy years later, the previously empty desert is occupied by numerous cities, and the retired missile is on display inside the museum.

 About missiles and rockets

-The terms missile and rockets are often used interchangeably.
+The terms missile and rocket are often used interchangeably.
 All big missies have rocket engines.
-Missile refers to the projectile.
-Rocket usually refers to the engine.
+A missile refers to the projectile, while a rocket relates to the engine.
 Not all rockets are missiles.
-Rockets, not missiles deliver satellites into orbit.
-When the term missile is used, it means the rocket is intended to create damage.
+Rockets, not missiles, deliver satellites into orbit.
+When the term missile is used, the rocket is intended to create damage.

 This is the main rocket engine mounted on a stand outside the Titan Missile Museum.

-To further explain, rockets sometimes have solid fuel engines and others have liquid fuel engines.
-Titan II missiles had liquid fuel engines.
-The space shuttle (a rocket space plane with two solid fuel rockets) had a combination of both solid fuel booster rockets and a huge fuel tank.
-By far the largest part of the space shuttle was the fuel tank.
+To further explain, rockets sometimes have solid-fuel engines, and others have liquid-fuel engines.
+Titan II missiles had liquid-fuel engines.
+The space shuttle (a rocket space plane with two solid-fuel rockets) had a combination of solid-fuel booster rockets and a huge fuel tank.
+The biggest part of the space shuttle was the fuel tank.

 Underground missile silos